-46. Have a Romantic Dinner at Private Waterfront Table
+46. Have a Romantic Dinner at a Private Waterfront Table

 To celebrate a special occasion or “just because” indulge in a private destination dining experience.
 This is an experience that many Fiji resorts are happy to organise, such as the Namela Resort & Spa‘s romantic location beside a picturesque waterfall and Radisson Blu Resort waterfront dining in Denarau.

 Location: All over Fiji.
-Check out some recommendations in the 10 Romantic Activities in Fiji for Couples.
+Check out some recommendations in the 10 Most Romantic Things to Do in Fiji.

 47. Play a Round at the Denarau Golf Club